mdn/content/files/en-us/learn/javascript/objects/test_your_skills_colon__object_basics/index.md

 ## Object basics 2

 In our next task, we want you to have a go at creating your own object literal to represent one of your favorite bands.
-The required members are:
+The required properties are:

 - `name`: A string representing the band name.
 - `nationality`: A string representing the country the band comes from.